EastEnders Live Week: Flashback episode

-Left with nothing, Lucy returns home, but on her way meets Abi, who confronts her about her relationship with Max before attacking Lucy.
+Left with nothing, Lucy returns home, but, on her way, meets Abi, who confronts her about her relationship with Max before attacking Lucy.
 Abi returns home following the incident and happily tells Max what she has done.
 Billy attempts to get rid of the fish and his pictures of Lucy, but is interrupted by Peter, causing him to hide the images under the fridge.
 After Billy discreetly gets rid of the fish, Peter expresses his feelings about Lucy being the favourite child, before deciding that she is on her own and discarding Lucy's drugs.

-As Lucy arrives home, she has a heart to heart with Jane.
+As Lucy arrives home, she has a heart-to-heart with Jane.
 Upon going inside, she overhears a conversation in which Denise tells her daughter Chelsea Fox (Tiana Benjamin) that she is going to leave Ian.
-Lucy is angered by this and orders her to leave immediately, which results in the two fighting which Bobby overhears.
+Lucy is angered by this and orders her to leave immediately, which results in the two fighting, which Bobby overhears.
 Cindy, Ian and Lee are then seen making voicemails on Lucy's phone while she sits outside of the Beale house.
-Upon going back in, Lucy with her jewellery box on the table writes an note but is interrupted.
+Upon going back in, Lucy with her jewellery box on the table writes an note, but is interrupted.

 Jane and Masood, meanwhile, have been arguing all evening about Jane rushing to the Beale house to help resolve various issues.
 When her phone rings again, Masood storms off assuming it is Ian.
-When Jane answers, she calms the person on the other line down and arrives at the Beale house.
+When Jane answers, she calms down the person on the other end and arrives at the Beale house.
 Jane finds the front door ajar and Lucy on the floor of the living room.
-Upon checking Lucy for vital signs she realises that she is dead and turns to find Bobby holding Lucy's jewellery box.
+Upon checking Lucy for vital signs, she realises that she is dead and turns to find Bobby holding Lucy's jewellery box.